-For imports, the Government of Honduras (GOH) requires that the certificates and other shipment documents be clear, with the same information and names of the importer and exporter, amounts, product description, origin, point of shipping, name, date and signature of the official issuing such certificate.
+For imports, the Government of Honduras (GOH) requires that the certificates and other shipment documents be clear, with the same information and names of the importer and exporter, amounts, product description, origin, point of shipping, name, date, and signature of the official issuing such certificate.

-The purpose of certificates most widely used is as follows:
+The purpose of the most widely used certificates is as follows:

 1. Certificate of Origin: Products made in the United States and shipped from any port must clearly indicate a U.S. address on the certificate, showing the United States as the country of origin.
+It is issued by the U.S. producer or exporter, or Honduran importer.
 In the past, multiple addresses and non-U.S. addresses on documents have caused confusion and delays.

-The main purpose of the document is to certify the origin of the product, confirming that it complies with the sanitary requirements established by Honduras.
-In addition, the Certificate of Origin is the document that allows U.S. products to receive preferential tariff treatment under CAFTA-DR. Further information can be found on the GAIN Report for Honduras: Exporter Guide Report Number HO1708.
-Section II.
-"Demonstrating Eligibility for Preferential Tariff Treatment" at www.fas.usda.gov.
+The document also provides the harmonized tariff code of the goods.
+The Certificate of Origin is the document that allows U.S. products to receive preferential tariff treatment under CAFTA-DR. Further information can be found on the GAIN Report for Honduras: Exporter Guide at www.fas.usda.gov.

-In the case of products not made in the United States, but distributed by U.S. companies, the United States Chambers of Commerce can issue a Certificate of Origin which indicates the country of origin of the product.
-However, this certificate does not comply with the requirement to demonstrate eligibility for preferential tariff treatment under CAFTA-DR. In the case of animal products and sub-products, SENASA requests that the Certificate of Origin indicates the name of the establishment where it was processed or provide the Certificate of Origin where the product originated.
+In the case of products not produced in the United States but distributed by U.S. companies, the United States Chambers of Commerce can issue a Certificate of Origin which indicates the country of origin of the product.
+However, this certificate does not comply with the requirement to demonstrate eligibility for preferential tariff treatment under CAFTA-DR.

+In the case of animal products and sub-products, SENASA requests that the Certificate of Origin indicates the name of the establishment where it was processed and provides the Certificate of Origin where the product originated.
+Currently, tilapia fillets with Certificate of Origin from the People's Republic of China are not allowed entry into Honduras.

-SENASA reports that importers are often confused about "country of origin" and "point of shipping", this might cause errors in the documents presented for the import permit.
+SENASA reports that importers are often confused about "country of origin" and "point of shipping".
+This might cause errors in the documents presented for the import permit.

 When similar products come from different countries, there are two options.
 The first option is to submit separate Certificates of Origin issued by the competent authority of each country that the product originated from.
-Or, the second option is to submit the information in the same Certificate of Origin, indicating the product, quantity, and the name of the establishment where the product originated from as well.
+The second option is to submit the information in the same Certificate of Origin, indicating the product, quantity, and the name of the establishment where the product originated from.

 2. Phyto or Zoosanitary Export Certificates: The certificate aims to protect the sanitary condition of the importing country and acknowledges that the plant or animal product is pest or disease free.
-In the case of the United States, depending on the product, SENASA requires that the certificate be issued by the U.S. federal government authority that inspects the conditions of the plant where the product has been produced or processed such as:

-- USDA's Food Safety and Inspection Service (FSIS), and Animal and Plant Health Inspection Service (APHIS) and Agricultural Marketing Service (AMS). - U.S. Food and Drug Administration (FDA). - United States Department of Commerce, National Oceanic and Atmospheric Administration (NOAA).
+In the case of the United States, depending on the product, SENASA requires that the certificate be issued by the U.S. federal government authority that inspects the conditions of the plant where the product has been produced or processed such as: USDA's Food Safety and Inspection Service (FSIS), Animal and Plant Health Inspection Service (APHIS), Agricultural Marketing Service (AMS) or U.S. Food and Drug Administration (FDA).

 SENASA requires that the certificates be filled out completely.
-The information and names of the importer and exporter, amounts, product description, origin, point of shipping, written name, date and signature of the official issuing such certificates must be consistent across all documents.
+The information and names of the importer and exporter, amounts, product description, origin, point of shipping, written name, date, and signature of the official issuing such certificates must be consistent across all documents.
+SENASA has reported several cases of receiving forged USDA export certificates during 2021 and 2022 and these instances are thoroughly investigated.